 Important – A blended course is designed such that some in-class time is substituted by equally meaningful online activities.
 This means that the in-class and online portions of a course are complementary and have been thoughtfully combined to meet the needs of the learner and the goals of the course.
 The online components are not an addition to a full course load but a purposeful substitution of some in-class activities.

 Professors wishing to transform one or more "new*" courses into a blended format have until October 31, 2018 to submit a completed application form.

-*This new round of funding is dedicated to the transformation of courses offer for the first time in a blended format.
+*This new round of funding is dedicated to the transformation of courses offered for the first time in a blended format.

 Steps for obtaining funds

 Professors must return to the TLSS a completed proposal form no later than October 31, 2018, at 4 p.m.

 Professors whose proposal will be accepted will have to participate in a one day “Design●A●thon” scheduled for December 6, 2018 to:

 - begin the process of designing a blended course with the support of the TLSS team of professionals;

 - validate the work plan to be followed in the coming months; and